prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/classes.md

 ### Usage

-To setup this example, create a new file in the `class-time` directory called `inheritance_example.py` or `team.py` or something.
+To setup this example, create a new file in the `class-time` directory called something like `inheritance_example.py` or `team.py`.
 Inside it, place the following contents:

 #### Definition